MIDDLE EAST

 CATHAY

-• The Hong Kong airline has suspended flights to Dubai and Riyadh until June 30 and cargo freighter services to Dubai and Riyadh until May 31.
-It plans to operate all scheduled flights beyond June.
+• The Hong Kong airline has suspended flights to Dubai and Riyadh until August 31.

 VIRGIN